MarkDickinson/shell_scripts/security-audit/README.md

   are mapped to /bin or /sbin which must be owned by root (not by the system user such as adm or operator) and must be traversable by other users, and quite a few other customisable cases.
-* runtime processing parameter to allow a single server to be re-processed as needed
+* runtime processing parameter to allow a single server to be re-processed as needed, note however automatic re-processing of all servers is forced/performed if a new version of the processing script is installed and you try to process a single server
-* runtime processing parameter to allow automatic detection of updated collected data files and process them
+* runtime processing parameter to allow automatic detection of updated collected data files and process only those new ones (intended for batch processing where you automate collection of data and provide a few new servers per day)
-* NOTE HOWEVER automatic re-processing of all servers is forced/performed if a new version of the processing script is installed

 ## Directories that must exist for processing